 While the archive strives to be a LGBT archive, much of the materials from the earlier decades refer to the lesbian and gay communities, with little reference or acknowledgement of the bisexual or transgender communities.
 Every effort is being made to redress this imbalance and to access a wider range of information.

 The Digital Archive has been developed by Orla Egan, Cork LGBT activist and PhD student in Digital Arts and Humanities in UCC.

-Donation of items pertaining to the Royal Munster Fusiliers 2016
+(Above) Donation of items pertaining to the Royal Munster Fusiliers 2016.

 Through the work of the Association we do not seek to justify or glorify war.
-We are not a re-enactment society, nor are we commercially motivated.
-We are entirely non-political.
-The object of the Association is to educate the public in the history of The Great War with reference to the Western Front, to both men and women who served and have their roots in Cork city and county.
+The Association is not a re-enactment society, nor are they commercially motivated; they are entirely non-political.
+The object of the Association is to educate the public in the history of The Great War with reference to the Western Front, to both men and women who served, and who have their roots in Cork city and county.